The British Education System

 What is an independent school?

-There are also significant divergences between practice in England and Wales, on the one hand, and Scotland.
+There are also significant divergences between practice in England and Wales, on the one hand, and in Scotland.

 How does National Curriculum work?